 ||Baker College –

 Baker University offers associates degrees through the College of Arts & Sciences, School of Nursing, and School of Education.
 Baker offers the flexibly of both on campus and online options, so there is a program style that can fit your needs as a busy professional.
-With engaging faculty and exciting curriculums, Baker is fast becoming a top choice in education.
+Baker also offers an engaging faculty and exciting curriculums.

 What is an AS Degree?